sceendy/sceendy.github.io/_posts/2016-03-16-creating-my-first-chrome-extension.markdown

 <iframe width="100%" height="300" src="//jsfiddle.net/sceendy/qrg0Lrx9/embedded/js,html/dark/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-One thing to keep in mind while building a Chrome Extension is that you <a href="https://developer.chrome.com/extensions/contentSecurityPolicy" target="_blank">can't add inline JS to the HTML document</a> (for security reasons) so just add event listeners for your clickable items.
-For instance, you will see I am adding one to the <span class="code-inline">addAddressBtn</span> element.
-Then, I'm using the <a href="https://developer.chrome.com/extensions/tabs" target="_blank">Chrome Tabs API</a> to interact with the browser tabs -- here we are querying 'tabs' and assigning the url and title to variables.
+One thing to keep in mind while building a Chrome Extension is that you <a href="https://developer.chrome.com/extensions/contentSecurityPolicy" target="_blank">can't add inline JS to the HTML document</a> (for security reasons).
+For instance, you will see I am adding an event listener to the <span class="code-inline">addAddressBtn</span> element to make it clickable.
+Moving along, we will be using the <a href="https://developer.chrome.com/extensions/tabs" target="_blank">Chrome Tabs API</a> to interact with the browser tabs -- this is for querying 'tabs' and assigning the url and title to variables.

 Then, we store the value of the current tabs' title to place into the <span class="code-inline">#page-title</span> field and the url into the <span class="code-inline">#page-url</span> field.
 Boom, half done.
 Now, let's get into passing messages!